The Blackwood Curse: Queen of Corruption

 Well then I had to, didn't I?

-Since then, the story has gone from a 30k word Lovecraft style unseen-horrors-of-the-indifferent-cosmos kind of thing to 70k words of something much more me (but still with plenty of unseen horrors and cosmoses and whatnot).
+Since then, the story has gone from a 30k word Lovecraft style unseen-horrors-of-the-indifferent-cosmos kind of thing to 70k words of something much more me (but still with plenty of unseen horrors and cosmoses and so forth).

 Then my obnoxiously talented and inarguably brilliant writers' group had to stick their two cents in, and as a result, the whole story is infinitely better but taking Way Too Long.
 My current goal for becoming a better writer is to write faster without losing quality.